Whether our search dogs are looking for Dwight

 officers and other teams have gone in and said

-the lead detectives not only where the victim
+And I’ve showed the lead detectives not only

-their route after the crime was committed.
-Also
+suspect and their route after the crime was

-case 2002 Oregon City murders of Ashley Pond and
+Weaver case 2002 Oregon City murders of Ashley

-Miranda Gaddis).
-One of many examples where we
+Pond and Miranda Gaddis).
+One of many examples

-located the bodies after the police and FBI
+where we located the bodies after the police and

 This is called scent transfer.
 When another